GraceAKelly/IrisDataSetProject/README.md

 [Matplotlib](https://matplotlib.org/) is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms

-[NumPy](https://en.wikipedia.org/wiki/NumPy)is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+[NumPy](https://en.wikipedia.org/wiki/NumPy) is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 [Pandas](http://pandas.pydata.org/) is a ptython library for dealing with structured or tabular data.

-[Seaborn](https://seaborn.pydata.org/)Seaborn is a Python visualization library based on matplotlib.
+[Seaborn](https://seaborn.pydata.org/) is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.

 ---------------------------------------------------------------
 Files In The Repository